Linuxfabrik/monitoring-plugins/INSTALL.md

 ##### RHEL 8

 The AppStream offers `python3.11` and `python3.12` as regular RPMs alongside the system `python3.9`.
-A source-tarball install can run the plugins against the newer interpreter and pick the matching lockfile, getting all upstream security updates:
+A source install can run the plugins against the newer interpreter and pick the matching lockfile, getting all upstream security updates:

 ```bash